The Bankrate promise

 DUI laws in Maryland

 - First offense: If this is your first DUI offense, you may be assessed a fine up to $1,000 and up to one year in jail.
-You could also have up to 12 points put on your driving record and your driver’s license could be suspended for up to six months.
+You could also have up to 12 points put on your driving record, and your driver’s license could be revoked for up to six months.

-- Second offense: For a second DUI offense, you may have to pay up to a $2,000 fine and serve up to two years in jail (with a minimum limit of five days).
-You may have 12 points put on your license, which could be suspended for up to one year.
+- Second offense: For a second DUI offense, you may have to pay up to a $2,000 fine and serve up to two years in jail (with a minimum requirement of five days).
+Twelve points can be put on your license and your license could be revoked for up to one year.

-- Two convictions within five years: Your license will likely be suspended, followed by your mandatory participation in Maryland’s Ignition Interlock Program.
-Ignition interlock devices require you to pass a breathalyzer test before the ignition of your vehicle will be unlocked.
+- Two convictions within five years: In this case, your license will likely be suspended, followed by your mandatory participation in Maryland’s Ignition Interlock Program.
+Ignition interlock devices require you to pass a breathalyzer test before you can start your engine.

 - First offense: You could be fined up to $500 and be jailed for up to two months.
-You may have eight points added to your driving record and your licenses could be suspended for up to six months.
+You may have eight points added to your driving record, and your license could be suspended for up to six months.
 If you are under 21, your license could be suspended for up to a year.

-- Second offense: You may have to pay up to a $500 fine and could be facing up to a year in jail.
-You could see eight points put on your license.
-Your license could be suspended for nine months to a year.
+- Second offense: You may have to pay a fine of up to $500 and could face up to a year in jail.
+You will see eight points put on your license, and your license could be suspended for nine months to a year.
 If you are under 21, your license could be suspended for two years.

 How a DUI affects your car insurance in Maryland

-Having a DUI will very likely result in a premium increase on your policy.
-Car insurance rates are based partly on risk, and after you have a DUI on your record, you will likely be viewed as a high-risk driver.
-Your insurance company may decline to renew your existing policy and it may take a bit more research to find a company to insure you.
-However, there are companies who insure high-risk drivers.
+A DUI on your record will likely result in a premium increase on your insurance policy.
+Car insurance rates are based partly on risk, and after you have a DUI on your record, you will likely be viewed as a high-risk driver by insurance companies.
+Some insurance companies may not extend coverage to high-risk drivers.
+You might also need to seek out an insurer that will file an SR-22 certificate on your behalf if your license was suspended or revoked.

 Finding car insurance after a DUI in Maryland

-Although you will likely be considered a high-risk driver after a DUI, there are ways for you to find auto insurance coverage.
-While some car insurance companies may not be willing to write a policy if you have a DUI, there are companies who work with high-risk drivers.
+Although you will likely be considered a high-risk driver after a DUI, there may be ways for you to find affordable auto insurance coverage.

-Because every insurance company is different, getting quotes from several companies may help you find coverage that fits your needs.
+Every insurance company may have different policies and rates for drivers with a DUI, so getting quotes from several companies may help you find coverage that fits your needs.
 Below are average annual full coverage premiums after a DUI from several major insurance providers in Maryland.
+Your rate will vary from their averages, so requesting a personalized quote is likely the best strategy to find the cheapest car insurance for your needs following a high-risk incident.
+These averages are for drivers with a single DUI conviction.

 Frequently asked questions